-The attached Map on page 25 shows the location of the site.
+The Map below shows the location of the site.

 5. Economy and Employment

 5.1.
 Overview

 This Plan seeks to set a framework which will encourage economic development to the benefit of the whole community.
 The framework will endeavor to encourage existing businesses to prosper and attract new businesses with high-quality employment opportunities.